mibe/electronics/README.md

 ## Blaulicht
 Retrofitting an old toy car with emergency lights

+## BreadBoard-Power-BusBar
+Connect both opposing supply rails of a breadboard in an orderly fashion

 ## breakout_boards
 Some breakout boards for use on a breadboard